Country Weekend in Uxbridge Ontario with Nancy Newman Textiles

 Where do the local’s go?
 The Second Wedge Brewery Co. serves their artisanal beer in a relaxed environment, with occasional live music.

-Sleep here: There are several B&Bs in the Uxbridge area this is a good reference website.
+Sleep here: There are several B&Bs in the Uxbridge area.

 Read more about sustainable fashion and how Nancy Newman is turning textile traditions into handbags.